-The vehicle has an electronic key immobilizer system and anti-theft alarm as standard equipment.
+The vehicle has a standard electronic key immobilizer system and an optional anti-theft alarm.
 The vehicle may only be started with a learned immobilizer coded key.

-To disarm the Anti-Theft Alarm:
+To disarm the optional Anti-Theft Alarm:

 - Unlock the door using an ignition key or wireless remote control. - Turn the ignition switch on.